reggie-db/document_hub/README.md

   - catalog_name: Required (no default).
   - schema_name: Defaults to document_hub_dev for dev and document_hub for prod.
   - volume_name: Defaults to files.
+  - knowledge_assistant_description: Optional.
+Description shown for the assistant.
+  - knowledge_assistant_instructions: Optional.
+System instructions for how the assistant should behave.
+  - file_source_description: Optional.
+Description of the document source feeding the assistant.
+  - vector_search_index_description: Optional.
+Description for the Vector Search index.

 To deploy to prod:
 ```

 databricks bundle deploy --target prod --var="catalog_name=YOUR_CATALOG" --profile YOUR_PROFILE
 ```
-After deployment, the pipeline and volume will be created in the specified catalog/schema.
+After deployment, the endpoint/index, pipeline, and volume will be created in the specified catalog/schema.
 The pipeline root path and other workspace paths are set by the bundle.

 ## Run the pipeline

-- Start the pipeline from the Databricks UI (Workflows → Delta Live Tables) or trigger it via the associated Job (file arrival).
-- Ingest files by placing them in the provisioned Volume:
-  - Path: `/Volumes/<catalog_name>/<schema_name>/<volume_name>/`
-  - Upload via UI, DBFS CLI, or any supported client.

-Note on execution:
-- Automatic kick-off: The pipeline is configured to automatically start when new files are added to the ingestion Volume path above.
-You can still start or refresh it manually from the UI if needed.
+- Automatic trigger: The pipeline is configured to automatically start processing when new files are added to the ingestion Volume path:
+  - `/Volumes/<catalog_name>/<schema_name>/<volume_name>/`
+- You can also start or refresh it manually from the Databricks UI (Workflows → Delta Live Tables).

+Execution flow:
-- Vector Search setup time: On the first run, the Vector Search endpoint and index are provisioned.
-This can take several minutes; searches won’t be available until provisioning and the initial sync complete.
+- Pre-step: Vector Search endpoint and index are set up.
+On first run this may take several minutes; subsequent runs are faster.

-Once files land in the Volume, the Bronze stream ingests them, the Silver step parses content, and the Gold step prepares and syncs the Vector Search index.
+- Transform: Files are ingested (bronze), parsed (silver), and indexed (gold).
+- Post-steps: The Vector Search index is synced and the knowledge assistant is created/updated to use the latest index.

+Upload documents via the UI, DBFS CLI, or any supported client.
+Once files land in the Volume, ingestion begins automatically; the index is synced after gold tables are written, and the assistant is made ready to answer questions.

 ## Notes

 - Tables are created and updated via the Databricks event lifecycle (`update_progress`, `flow_progress`).
 - The pipeline can run in development or production modes with Unity Catalog governance.
-- Vector Search endpoint and index are created on first run and kept in sync by the pipeline logic.
+- Vector Search endpoint/index are provisioned before transformations, synced after, and then used to configure the knowledge assistant.